berepaulius-lab/matlab-installation-requirement-checker/README.md

 1. Download or clone this folder.
 2. Double-click `requirements_checker.cmd` (or right-click `requirements_checker.ps1` and choose **Run with PowerShell**).
 3. Press **A** then **Enter** for an instant scan, or pick an individual check from the menu.
+4. If something is missing or outdated, accept the prompt to open the official download page.

 You can also run silently from a terminal: